 While each may have a unique journey when it comes to earning a degree, these dads at UMGC shared advice and encouragement to any other dads who are considering college or graduation.

 “Go for it.
 Life isn’t going to stop for anyone.
 Whatever excuse you have—work, school, kids, whatever the case may be—nothing else is going to change and something might come up so just go for it.
 Make it happen.” said Doolin.

 Menter advised dads looking to go back to school to be mentally prepared.

 “It is a bit of an undertaking, and if you go into it not recognizing that, it could be difficult,” said Menter.
 “Just make sure you understand what you’re doing but it’s rewarding once you’re done.
 It was definitely worth it, and all my options are now open.”

 Throughout these dads’ time as students, their children and their families were not only some of their biggest supporters but also some of their biggest inspirations.
 That feeling surfaced again when they walked across the stage during the Grad Walk as their families cheered them on.

-“I want to use what I learn and pass it on to my kids,” said Doolin.
+“I want to use what I learned and pass it on to my kids,” said Doolin.
 “That’s why it was so important for them to be here so that they can say ‘Dad can do it, and I can do it.’
 It’s never too late, and I just wanted to set that example.”

 Davis echoed that sentiment.

-“Looking back at photos [from the ceremony], my daughters that are with me today can look up to me and have something to shoot for, if not better,” said Davis.
+“Looking back at photos [from the ceremony], my daughters that are here with me today can look up to me and have something to shoot for, if not better,” said Davis.